 There are two alternative cleaning methods for cleaning PV panels: dry cleaning, where no water is required, and wet cleaning, where water is required for cyclical cleaning during certain months of the year.
 According to the experience gained from other projects operated by Kalyon Enerji, there has been no need for panel cleaning in the region.
-However, if panel cleaning with wet cleaning method is required in the following years of operation, the amount of water required per wet cleaning is calculated as 390 m3 according to the assumption that 2 tons per MWp will be required.
-The deionized water will be supplied by getting services from a related supplier for wet cleaning.
+If panel cleaning is required, the dry cleaning method will be used.
+Therefore, there will be no water requirement for the panel cleaning.